“This was a wonderful place to spend the night after a busy day.”

 - Ganong Chocolatier shop: Downtown St. Stephen in the old Ganong chocolate factory.
 10 minute walk.

-- Downeast Heritage Center: Calais waterfront.
+- Downeast Heritage Center/Wabinaki Center: Calais waterfront.
 Includes Maine State Visitor Information Center.
 Open year-round.
-Free entry.
 5 minute drive.

-- Shopping in St. Stephen & Calais: e.g. Oh My!, Stuart’s Gifts, Mardens, Urban Moose, Knock On Wood.
+- Shopping in St. Stephen & Calais: e.g. Ganong Chocolatier, Wool Emporium, Stuart’s Gifts; Urban Moose, Mardens, Knock On Wood.

 - St Croix Island 1604 heritage interpretation site: On the New Brunswick side, on Rte 127 west, 8 miles from St. Stephen on the way to St. Andrews.
 Free.